 in the New Testament of the Holy Bible:

 From whence come wars and fightings among you? come they not hence, even of your lusts that war in your members?
 Ye lust, and have not: ye kill, and desire to have, and cannot obtain: ye fight and war, yet ye have not, because ye ask not.
 Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts.
 Ye adulterers and adulteresses, know ye not that the friendship of the world is enmity with God? whosoever therefore will be a friend of the world is the enemy of God.
 Do ye think that the scripture saith in vain, The spirit that dwelleth in us lusteth to envy?
 But he giveth more grace.
 Wherefore he saith, God resisteth the proud, but giveth grace unto the humble.
 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 Draw nigh to God, and he will draw nigh to you.
 Cleanse your hands, ye sinners; and purify your hearts, ye double minded.
 Be afflicted, and mourn, and weep: let your laughter be turned to mourning, and your joy to heaviness.
 Humble yourselves in the sight of the Lord, and he shall lift you up.
 Speak not evil one of another, brethren.
 He that speaketh evil of his brother, and judgeth his brother, speaketh evil of the law, and judgeth the law: but if thou judge the law, thou art not a doer of the law, but a judge.
-There is one lawgiver, who is able to save and to destroy: who art thou that judgest another?-James 4:1-12***The divinely inspired writer of the Epistle of James in the Holy Bible is widely regarded to be James, a sibling who lived in the house in Nazareth in Galilee with at least 5 other siblings and Joseph, Mary, and Jesus the Christ, the Son of God.
-Jesus was conceived of the Holy Spirit in the womb of Mary when Mary was a virgin, and Jesus was born into the Israelite tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
-Less than 33 1/2 years after Jesus was born to Joseph and Mary, Jesus was betrayed, arrested, crucified, buried in a tomb, resurrected, seen by many people, and returned to heaven.-Genesis 11:26-35:29, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-26, 12:1-25, 15:1-41, 21:1-40, Galatians 1:1-2:21, James, Jude
+There is one lawgiver, who is able to save and to destroy: who art thou that judgest another?-James 4:1-12***The divinely inspired writer of the Epistle of James in the Holy Bible is widely regarded to be James, a sibling who lived in the household in Nazareth, in Galilee, with at least 5 other siblings and Joseph, Mary, and Jesus the Christ, the Son of God.
+Jesus was conceived of the Holy Spirit in the womb of Mary when Mary was a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
+John the Baptist was born into the tribe of Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth), descendants of Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and his 1st wife Leah, and Jacob and Leah's 3rd born son Levi.
+Judah was Jacob and Leah's 4th born son.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
+Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
+The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
+In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
+Less than 3 1/2 years after Jesus was baptized, Jesus was betrayed by Judas Iscariot the disciple and apostle, and Jesus was arrested, crucified, buried in a tomb, resurrected, seen by over 500 people, and returned to heaven.-Genesis 11:26-35:29, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-26, 12:1-25, 15:1-41, 21:1-40, Galatians 1:1-2:21, James, Jude

 Click the link below to read more posts in this category: